Gastroenterologists located in Hilliard, Ohio and serving residents in the greater Columbus area

 In the United States, approximately three million men and women have celiac disease -- a condition that can lead to uncomfortable symptoms like weight loss, abdominal pain, and diarrhea.
-Krishna Rayapudi, MD, is an experienced gastroenterologist offering celiac disease diagnosis and treatment at Gastro Office in Hilliard, Ohio and the greater Columbus area.
+Krishna Rayapudi, MD, and Rohan Modi, MD are experienced gastroenterologists offering celiac disease diagnosis and treatment at Gastro Office in Hilliard, Ohio and the greater Columbus area.
 If you think you have a sensitivity to gluten, call the office or schedule an appointment online today.

 While celiac disease is often confused with a food allergy, it’s actually an autoimmune disorder triggered by gluten.

 Gluten is a protein found in certain grains, including wheat, rye, and barley.
 When you have celiac disease, gluten causes your body to overreact, and damage can occur to the villi in your small intestine.
 Villi are tiny finger-like structures that help you digest nutrients in your food.

 Over time, celiac disease can cause damage to the small intestine.

 Unlike a food allergy that causes difficulty breathing or itchy, watery eyes, celiac disease typically causes gastrointestinal problems, such as:

 Celiac disease can also trigger headaches, bone or joint pain, and fatigue as well as blistery rashes that itch.

 The exact cause of celiac disease isn’t known, but several factors can play a role, including: